19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 Transport of radioactive waste.

-[S 28/2010 wef 22/01/2010]
+*Note: The short description of offences in this Schedule is for ease of reference only.

-Part X
+Part X — Offences included as serious offences with

-—

-Offences included as serious offences with effect from 21st November 2010
+effect from 21st November 2010

 Offences

-Description: The short description of offences in this Schedule is for ease of reference only.\*

-\*Note
+Description*

-Hostage-Taking Act 2010 ( Act 19 of 2010 )
+Hostage-Taking Act 2010 (Act 19 of 2010)

 366.